playframework/playframework/documentation/manual/working/scalaGuide/main/forms/ScalaCsrf.md

 @(...)(implicit request: MessagesRequestHeader)
 ```

-Or, if you are using a controller with [`I18nSupport`](api/scala/play/api/i18n/I18nSupport.html) you can pass in the messages as a seperate implicit parameter:
+Or, if you are using a controller with [`I18nSupport`](api/scala/play/api/i18n/I18nSupport.html) you can pass in the messages as a separate implicit parameter:

 ```html
 @(...)(implicit request: RequestHeader, messages: Messages)